Cost of Living – Advice

 Cost of Living Payments 2023 to 2024

-The government has announced when further Cost of Living Payments will be made between spring 2023 and spring 2024.
+The government has announced when the first cost of living payments of 2023 will be made.
 These payments are:

 - up to £900 for people on an eligible low income benefit

 - £300 for pensioner households

 - £150 for people on an eligible disability benefit